samaronybarros/data-structures/README.md

 ###### Description

-Inserts an element to the Stack.
+Inserts an element in the Stack.

 ##### pop